 In a major disaster, it might be several days before vital city services are restored.
 Sonoma is exposed to a wide variety of hazards, both natural and man-made, including earthquakes, fires, and severe storms.
-In addition to signing up for alerts, your best defense is to take steps to be prepared for emergencies, both at home and in your place of business.
-It’s also important, especially during wildfire season, to prepare for extended power outages.
+In addition to your best defense is to take steps to be prepared for emergencies, both at home and in your place of business.
+It’s also important, especially during wildfire season, to prepare for power outages.
 We’ve provided links to a number of resources to help you create a plan that will assist you during an emergency.

 Source: Soco Emergency